- Quick start / Tips & tricks

 Fill tool is a sophisticated sequence editing utility that allows entering multiple-step values to a selected edited area with a single click.
 Depending on the mode (Fill Notes/Fill Instruments/Fill Fx), there is a wide variety of application of the Fill tool with the following settings to choose from:

 - Where? – Indicates where to insert a Note/Instrument/Fx:

-- Random – randomly fills steps within the selection.
+- Random – with selectable density in %, randomly fill steps within the selection,

 - Fill type: